MichaelRussi/apartments/README.md

 3)Uses the html_nodes() function from the rvest package to extract specific elements from the HTML code.
 Specifically, the code extracts the following information from each page:

-*address: the address of the property
+/address: the address of the property
-*square_meters: the area of the property in square meters *bedrooms: the number of bedrooms in the property *bathrooms: the number of bathrooms in the property *garage: the number of parking spaces available with the property *observation: a short description of the property *condominium: the monthly condominium fee (if applicable) *tax: the annual property tax (if applicable)
+/square_meters: the area of the property in square meters /bedrooms: the number of bedrooms in the property /bathrooms: the number of bathrooms in the property /garage: the number of parking spaces available with the property /observation: a short description of the property /condominium: the monthly condominium fee (if applicable) /tax: the annual property tax (if applicable)
-*price: the asking price of the property
+/price: the asking price of the property

 4)Uses the rbind() function to combine the extracted data from each page into a single data frame called apartments.